Paul Smedberg

 Russian (n.) encouraging people to see common things as strange, wild, or unfamiliar; defamiliarizing what is known in order to know it differently or more deeply.

-All work shown here are digital photoremixes.
-I digitally collage my own photos, sometimes incorporating other images such as classical art, ai, and data bending pictures.
+All work shown here are digital photoremixes that I create from my own photos.
 Each of these is a unique work — no other prints will be made.
 All are digitally printed and hand signed.
-Most are mounted on sheets of styrene plastic.
 Contact Paul to purchase or with questions.
-I would welcome your interest. paul@paulsmedberg.com 812-720-3011
+I would welcome your interest. paul.smedberg@gmail.com 317-334-0177

 Visit my website: http://paulsmedberg.com/